To determine the concentration of mycophenolic acid (MPA) in the blood in order to monitor levels, and prevent toxicity

 The mycophenolic acid (MPA) test is requested to measure the amount of drug in the blood.
 Unlike other immunosuppressant drugs, the therapeutic range for MPA has not yet been definitively established, and the doctor may request levels to monitor drug interactions with other immunosuppressants in combination therapy or to correlate with clinical symptoms and side effects.

-Since mycophenolic acid can lower white blood cell counts and cause anaemia, an FBC (full blood count) will frequently be requested with the mycophenolic acid test to evaluate the body’s blood cell status.
-Other tests may also be requested at intervals to check organ function as MPA levels can be affected by changes in kidney and liver function.
+Since MPA can lower white blood cell counts and cause anaemia, an FBC (full blood count) will frequently be requested with the MPA test to evaluate the body’s blood cell status.
+Other tests may also be requested at intervals to check organ function as MPA concentrations can be affected by changes in kidney and liver function.
+For additional information on how measurement of drug concentrations is used, see Therapeutic Drug Monitoring.

 When is it requested?

-Mycophenolic acid tests and FBC are requested frequently at the start of treatment and then at intervals for as long as the patient is taking mycophenolate.
+Mycophenolic acid (MPA) tests may be requested frequently at the start of treatment and then at intervals for as long as the patient is taking mycophenolate.
 The MPA test may be performed whenever there is a change in dose, a change in other medications that the patient is taking, or whenever a patient has symptoms that suggest side effects, toxicity, or organ rejection.
+FBC will also be requested weekly for the first four weeks, then twice a month for two months and monthly thereafter for the first year.

 Some side effects and symptoms of toxicity may include: